Error Code 33

 Cause Likelihood DIY?

-Dirty or clogged air filter ✓ DIY fix →
+Dirty filter or restricted duct system Most common ✓ DIY fix →

 Always turn off the furnace at the power switch or breaker and shut off the gas supply before beginning.
 Do not proceed if you smell gas — leave the area and call your gas company immediately.